cpaterno/csc-212-s18/lab-02/readme.md

 # Lab 02: Arrays, Strings & Functions

-As you go, make sure to answer the questions for the google form.
+As you work on the lab, make sure to answer the questions for the google form. https://docs.google.com/forms/d/e/1FAIpQLSc6Habr1adzTKJx5MXV6r0ESkTX8fiyYYsjptNnSJGvraykjg/viewform?usp=sf_link

 ## Description